How Warren Buffett Views Global Supply Chains With Investments

 COVID-19 as a Lesson

 The pandemic was the ultimate stress test for just-in-time manufacturing.
-The total collapse of global logistics proved that inventory is not a liability; it is a critical operational buffer.
-Companies prioritizing financial engineering over physical resilience were utterly paralyzed. black swan events are an inevitable reality of the math, and Buffett only holds teams that explicitly capitalize their balance sheets to survive them.
+The total collapse of global logistics proved that inventory is not always a liability; it can be a critical operational buffer.
+Companies prioritizing financial engineering over physical resilience were utterly paralyzed.
+Black swan events are an inevitable reality of the math, and Buffett only holds teams that explicitly capitalize their balance sheets to survive them.

 Natural Catastrophes

 You can’t negotiate with a hurricane that destroys a primary semiconductor fabrication plant.
-Single-point failure risk tied to natural geography is a massive red flag.
+Single-point failure risk tied to natural geography is an uncompensated variable.
 Strong operators carry heavy business interruption insurance and distribute production facilities across multiple tectonic and meteorological zones to flatten the risk curve.

 Increasing Costs and Inflation